Turkey rejects claims of sexist snub towards von der Leyen - WTMJ

 “In general, the protocol for third countries makes a clear distinction between the status of head of state, held by the president of the European Council, and the status of prime minister, held by the president of the Commission,” he said.

-One listener calling in to an Italian state radio program said she was disappointed that von der Leyen didn’t walk out, but said she could understand why she didn’t.
-The caller argued that women are conditioned to unfair treatment from men in the workplace and at home.

-EU commission chief spokesman Eric Mamer said on Wenesday that von der Leyen was “surprised” by the arrangements but “decided to proceed nevertheless, prioritizing substance over protocol.”
+EU commission chief spokesman Eric Mamer said on Wednesday that von der Leyen was “surprised” by the arrangements but “decided to proceed nevertheless, prioritizing substance over protocol.”

 The incident came only weeks after Erdogan pulled Turkey out of a key European convention aimed at combatting violence against women.
 The move was a blow to Turkey’s women’s rights movement, which says domestic violence and murders of women are on the rise.
 During her visit to Ankara, von der Leyen called for Erdogan to reverse his decision to withdraw from the Istanbul Convention — named after the Turkish city where it was signed in 2011.